 In the cohort overview results, the authors mention a 12-month interval used for macrolide as an exclusion but in the methods it’s 6 months.
 Could the authors explain this discrepancy?

 We apologise for this error.
 To clarify, all patients in the macrolide non-recipient group had not received any antibiotic in the 6 months prior to sample collection.
-We have now revised the manuscript to reflect this.
+We have now revised the manuscript to reflect this (See main manuscript: page ? and line ?).

 Could the authors give more detail on the relationship between patients and controls?
 Are they siblings or spouses or others?
 This might influence contact.
 I imagine that transmission risk is different between a friend you see frequently or your sibling or your partner… Do the authors have details and could this have influenced the data (e.g. more similarity between partner vs friends?)

-The reviewer raises an important issue.
+The reviewer raises an important issue on the definition of close contact.
+In our manuscript, the close contact refers to …

 In the table below (Table R1), we provide information on the nature of relationships between patients and close contacts.
 For example, 92% (86/93) of close contacts were cohabitees.
 This table is now also included as Table SX in the revised manuscript), including the level of interaction.

 Table R1.
 Summary of all participants’ relationship details in this study